wdiechmann/jobs/README.md

 	- rake install
 	- rake release
 17.		make the gem a mountable Rails Engine - following the [Rails Engine Guide](http://edgeguides.rubyonrails.org/engines.html) transposing the blorgh to jobs
+	- watch out for engine test\_helper.rb not set up correct - see https://github.com/rails/rails/issues/4971 and the b72ecc0 and 2317655 commits